When life throws us lemons, the people making lemonade are those who are psychologically flexible.

 Clarifying Our Core Goals Makes it Easier

 By clarifying our core values and cherished interests, we are better able to change our default response to distress.
 Instead of avoiding or escaping, we can maintain and even increase forward momentum.
 With the possession of solid reasons for taking on a difficult task, distress is less of a barrier to pursuing meaningful goals.
-To help understand and improve people’s psychological flexibility, the Well-being Lab created the Personalized Psychological Flexibility Index (Kashdan et al., 2020).
+To help understand and improve people’s psychological flexibility, the Well-being Lab created the Personalized Psychological Flexibility Index (Kashdan et al., 2020) which you can

 There are three typical responses when confronted with unwanted thoughts, feelings, bodily sensations, and memories during the pursuit of personally meaningful goals.
 Responses range from passive/generally unhealthy avoidance strategies (giving up during goal pursuit) to increasingly active and healthy acceptance strategies (a willingness to experience negative thoughts and emotions that arise) to less common, adaptive ways of harnessing distress (mobilizing energy for increased focus and performance).
 By using the wide range of emotions and behaviors at our disposal as tools, we become capable of finding alternative pathways around obstacles to reach goals.
 Psychological flexibility is an invaluable skill that we can all improve upon with training.